-- Moisture requirements: seasonally wet/moist soil to dry (see below)
+- Moisture requirements: seasonally wet or moist soil in winter, dry in summer

 - Bloom time: May - June